dhowe/RiTaJSHistory/README.bower.md

 In the browser with [Bower](http://bower.io/)
 --------

-First, to install do:
+To install, choose a directory and do:

 ```bash
 $ bower install rita
 ```

-Now, create a file on your desktop called 'first.html', add the following lines, save and drag it into a browser:
+Now, create a file called 'test.html', add the following lines, save, and open in a browser:

 ```html
 <html>